RAF Brize Norton: Station badge and motto

 Brize Norton's badge, awarded in January 1968, features a knight's helmet with two blue ostrich feathers against the backdrop of an arched castle gateway.
 The gateway represents the station's role as the hub for UK troops and transport aircraft departing on worldwide operations.
 The helm represents the military personnel carried from the station.

 The station's motto (Transire confidenter) is in Latin and translates into English as Pass through confidently, again acknowledging the station's gateway role.

 Gate guardian

 Unlike many RAF stations, Brize Norton does not have an aircraft on display as a gate guardian.
 In October 2017 however, a sculpture by local artist David Harber was unveiled to mark the station's 80th anniversary.
 Named Gate Guardian, the metal sculpture depicts a globe circled by four of Brize Norton's aircraft, an Atlas, a Voyager, a Globemaster and a Hercules.

 Community relations and media

 RAF Brize Norton enjoys the freedom of Carterton, Exeter, and Torbay.

 The station magazine is called 51º North, in reference to the latitude of Brize Norton (51º 45').
 The magazine is distributed to station personnel, their families and the local community and is available on-line.

 The station featured in the 2013 observational documentary series Inside RAF Brize Norton.
 The seven-part series followed activity at the station during 2012 and was shown on Sky One.

+The station also hosted parachute training for the cast of Band of Brothers, HBO's award-winning miniseries about E (Easy) Company, 506th Parachute Infantry Regiment, 101st Airborne Division during the Second World War in Europe, ahead of filming.
+The parachute training at the station including a wire descent from a jump tower, was the culmination of a 10-day pre-filming boot camp that had begun at Longmoor Military Camp and was included in an official HBO video diary by Ron Livingston (Lewis Nixon).